Connect with us

 In 1993, Steel filed a lawsuit against author Lorenzo Bene, who was going to disclose that her son had been adopted by her husband at the time, John Traina.
 California law states that adoption records must remain sealed to protect adoptive families and can only be opened under very special circumstances.
 Generally, the records can be disclosed for medical purposes or with the consent of the adopted child once they reach adulthood.
 Steel believed that if her son’s adoption went public, it would violate her family’s privacy.

-Despite her arguments, the state supreme court ruled in favor of opening the adoption record, which was very unusual, as her son was still a minor at the time.
-Controversially, the court decided that due to Steel’s public profile, privacy standards didn’t apply to her, and therefore, they agreed that the records could be opened.
+Despite her arguments, the state supreme court ruled in favor of opening the adoption record, which was highly unusual given that her son was still a minor at the time.
+Controversially, the court decided that, because of Steel’s public profile, privacy standards didn’t apply to her and therefore agreed that the records could be opened.

 Theft By Former Assistant